 This is BrainsWay’s global website.
 The website includes information on clinical indications that were not cleared by the FDA and are considered investigational by the U.S. medical device regulations.
-The FDA cleared BrainsWay D treatment of Major Depression in patients who failed to respond to one or more anti-depressants in the current episode.
+BrainsWay D treatment is FDA cleared for patients with MDD who failed to respond to one or more anti-depressants in the current episode.

-When Should the BrainsWay-D Therapy be Used?
+When Should the BrainsWay Treatment be Used?

-BrainsWay-D is indicated for the treatment of depressive episodes in adult patients suffering from Major Depressive Disorder who failed to achieve satisfactory improvement from previous anti-depressant medication treatment in the current episode.
+The BrainsWay Deep TMS System is indicated for the treatment of depressive episodes in adult patients suffering from Major Depressive Disorder who failed to achieve satisfactory improvement from previous anti-depressant medication treatment in the current episode.

 TMS Therapy delivers a magnetic field that could cause any metal objects that are near the device to move or to get hot.
-DTMS Treatment should not be used if you have metal implants in or around your head (except for standard amalgam dental fillings).
+DMTS Treatment should not be used if you have metal implants in or around your head (except for standard amalgam dental fillings).
 TMS treatment should not be used if you have implanted electronic devices in your body.
 These implants could cause serious injury or death if TMS treatment is used.
 You should tell your doctor if you have any metal devices or objects in your head or body in order to determine if those devices could be affected by the Deep TMS Treatment.